loosolab/FRED/docs/source/add_factor.rst

 ------------------------------------------------------------

 In the second step, the new experimental factor must be added to the whitelist ``factor``.
 The steps required for this are described in more detail under :doc:`add_whitelist_values`.
-The new factor ``injury`` is added to the whitelist for ``factor`` so that it looks like this:
+The new factor ``injury`` is added to the appropriate group in the whitelist for ``factor``.
+Since injuries are a type of treatment, it is added under ``treatments``:

 .. code-block:: yaml

-    whitelist_type: plain
+    whitelist_type: group
     whitelist:
+        genetic:
+        - genetic_background
+        - gene_editing
+        enrichments:
+        - enrichment
+        treatments:
+        - medical_treatment
+        - physical_treatment
+        - temperature_treatment
-        - genotype
+        - injury
+        biological factors:
         - tissue
         - cell_type
+        - cell_line
+        - strain
+        - cellular_compartment
-        - knockdown
+        - disease
         - gender
         - life_stage
         - age
         - ethnicity
-        - gene
+        - body_type
-        - disease
+        - body_mass_index
+        other:
-        - treatment
+        - concentration
         - time_point
-        - flow
-        - enrichment
-        - body_mass_index
-        - injury
+        - signal

 Step 3: Add abbreviation of experimental factor
 -------------------------------------------------